jpetazzo/intro-to-docker/slides/Ambassadors.md

 ---

-## Objectives
+## The ambassador pattern

-At the end of this lesson, you will be able to understand the ambassador pattern.
+Ambassadors are containers that "masquerade" or "proxy" for another service.

-Ambassadors abstract the connection details for your services:
+They abstract the connection details for this services, and can help with:

 * discovery (where is my service actually running?)

 * migration (what if my service has to be moved while I use it?)

-* fail over (what if my service has a replication system, and I need to connect to the right instance?)
+* fail over (how do I know to which instance of a replicated service I should connect?)

-* load balancing (what if there are multiple instances of my service?)
+* load balancing (how to I spread my requests across multiple instances of a service?)

 * authentication (what if my service requires credentials, certificates, or otherwise?)

----

-class: extra-details

-## Ambassadors

-We've already seen a couple of ways we can manage our application architecture in Docker.

-* With network aliases.
-* With links.

-We're now going to see a pattern for service portability we call: ambassadors.

 ---